FOCUS ON... COATING METHODS

 - Disadvantages: Less conductive than metals and requires specialized, often more complex, equipment.

 3. Thermal Evaporation involves heating a coating material in a vacuum until it evaporates.
-The vapor condenses onto
+The vapor condenses onto the sample surface to form a thin film.

 - Advantages: A simple and fast method for coating with a range of materials.